HSO Report: Current State of the Internet in America

 A virtual private network (VPN) is an online service that provides privacy and security while connected to the internet.
 It masks your real IP address and encrypts your data, so you can’t be tracked or monitored by online snoopers.
 In a 2020 Statista study polling US and UK VPN users, roughly 41% of respondents said they use a VPN at least once a week, while 36% claim to use a VPN every day.
 As it relates to the US, that’s as many as 136 million users.

-While VPNs focus on user privacy, other internet software like antivirus or anti-malware protection are also important for security purposes.
+While the best VPNs focus on user privacy, other internet software like antivirus or anti-malware protection are also important for security purposes.
 According to AV-Test, the Independent IT-Security Institute, there are over 450,000 new malware programs each day.
 In 2020, that equated to about 1.1 billion attacks total.

 To combat this, more users are investing in cybersecurity software like NortonLifeLock (Symantec) or McAfee to protect their devices when connected to the internet.
 Here is a breakdown of the most popular security software tools used today, per a Statista report.